Three Hundred Tang Poems: Organization of poems

 Out of 317 poems in one edition, 90 were in the gushi form and 227 were in the lüshi or the jueju forms.

 Poets

 The poets of the Tang shi include a number of authors ranging from the well-known and famous to obscure or anonymous poets, and even include at least one emperor.
 The poet with the most pieces included in this collection is Du Fu, with thirty-nine.
 Li Bai is a close runner-up, with thirty-four.
 Wang Wei has twenty-nine poems included in the anthology and Li Shangyin has twenty-four.
-Meng Haoran has fifteen, Wei Yingwu twelve, Liu Changqing eleven, and Du Mu ten.
+Meng Haoran has fifteen, Wei Yingwu twelve, Liu Zhangqing eleven, and Du Mu ten.
 After that, each of the other poets' included pieces number in the single digits; however, some of these poets are quite important, such as Liu Zongyuan or Bai Juyi.
 Some important poets, such as Li He, are not represented at all.